pytchlang/pytch-tutorials/trimon/tutorial.md

 Watching for text being printed in the `Output` tab is not great.
 We’ll add some in-game messages.

-A new sprite has a costume for each message we want to show:
+Add a new sprite which has a costume for each message we want to show:

 {{< commit add-Text-and-costumes >}}